cyberbotics/webots-doc/guide/the-3d-window.md

 ### Show Camera and Display images in separate window

-Overlay images can also be displayed outside the 3D window, see .
-When double- clicking with the left mouse button on the overlay, a new external window displaying the device image is created and the overlay in the 3D window is disabled.
+Overlay images can also be displayed outside the 3D window, see [this figure](the-3d-window.md#camera-and-display-image-window).
+When double-clicking with the left mouse button on the overlay, a new external window displaying the device image is created and the overlay in the 3D window is disabled.
 It is possible to restore the 3D window overlay simply by closing the window.

 %figure "Camera and Display image window"